Cursed (2004 film): Plot

 Two high school students arrive at the Mitsuya convenience store.
 One of the students, Yuko, proclaims she cannot enter the shop.
 However, she backs away too far and is killed by a truck.

 Some time later, Ryouko Kagami, a representative of the Cosmo Mart chain, seeks to purchase the store on behalf of her boss, Tejima.
-She explains to the shop owners, Mr. and Mrs. Kitura, that Tejima could not be present because of an accident in which his feet were amputated, to which the Kituras react with amusement.
+She explains to the shop owners, Mr. and Mrs. Kitaura, that Tejima could not be present because of an accident in which his feet were amputated, to which the Kitauras react with amusement.
 As Ryouko begins doing an inventory of the store, she befriends a part-time employee named Nao Niigaki.
 A customer in a hooded coat comes in and starts reading a magazine.
 Nao tries to get a good look at his face, but can only see darkness.

 Later, a man comes in and makes a purchase for 666 yen.
 While walking home, the man encounters a white ball which has rolled from a dark alley.
 He picks it up and walks into the alley where a voice asks him to return the ball.
 He walks into the darkness, disappears, and the ball is bounced outside again.

 While Nao sorts the drinks in the freezer, she sees a pair of eyes staring back at her.
 Meanwhile, Ryouko finds a product that expired three years previously.
-She questions the Kituras, who blankly continue staring in a CCTV camera.
+She questions the Kitauras, who blankly continue staring in a CCTV camera.
 Two crows crash into the window, killing themselves.
-Nao and Ryouko go to outside to investigate, where the Kituras are somehow already present and hosing away the crow remains, laughing madly.
+Nao and Ryouko go to outside to investigate, where the Kitauras are somehow already present and hosing away the crow remains, laughing madly.
 That night, a man and woman make purchases for 699 yen and 999 yen respectively.
 On the way home, the woman is stalked by a man with a sledgehammer, who eventually appears inside her apartment and attacks her.

 The next day, Ryouko receives a call from Tejima, who tells her "everyone has feet" before the signal cuts to static.
 After dark, the night clerk, Komori, serves the hooded man.
 The till registers 44.44444 yen, and Komori looks up to find only blackness in the hood.
 The man then forces Komori's head inside the hood.
 Komori comes out in shock and panic.
 Ryouko arrives and sees that one of Komori's eyes has monstrously bulged out of his sockets.
 Ryouko takes over Komori's shift and charges a woman 666 yen.
 A man is initially charged 907 yen until he is hypnotized by steamed buns; he buys one and the price changes to 999.